 Sustained measurements across the south Florida coastal marine ecosystem...

-This AOML South Florida Program (SFP), and its associated field operations, have enabled scientists and resource managers to keep a watchful eye on the sensitive marine habitats found in the region and have served as a sentinel during periods when the ecosystem has been subjected to extreme events such as hurricanes, harmful algal blooms (HAB), and more recently, potential oil spill contaminants.
-Additionally, the AOML SFP has produced a comprehensive, long-term baseline regarding regional circulation, salinity, water quality, and biology for the ecosystem.
+Over the years, the AOML SFP and its affiliated field operations, have enabled scientists and resource managers to keep a watchful eye on the sensitive marine habitats found in the region and have served as a sentinel during periods when the ecosystem has been subjected to extreme events such as hurricanes, harmful algal blooms (HAB), and potential oil spill contaminants.
+Additionally, the AOML SFP has produced a comprehensive, long-term baseline for regional circulation, salinity, and water quality for the ecosystem.

 The AOML SFP integrates data from environmentally and economically important areas, including three national parks (Biscayne, Everglades, and the Dry Tortugas) as well as the Florida Keys National Marine Sanctuary (FKNMS).
 Economic activity associated with the FKNMS alone was worth $6 billion and 71,000 jobs in 2001.